darth-veitcher/nswrap/README.md

 ./main.go:127:43: cannot use didFinishLaunching (type func(ns.NSNotification, bool)) as type func(ns.NSNotification) in argument to del.ApplicationDidFinishLaunchingCallback
 ```
-In the above example, build failed because an extra `bool` parameter was
+In the above example, the build failed because an extra `bool` parameter was
 included in the callback function.
 The compiler is telling you that the right
 type for the callback is `func(ns.NSNotification)` with no return value.